Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we introduce a comprehensive framework based on mode estimation and voting theory, leading to theoretical convergence guarantees and scaling laws.
 We first analyze SC performance on individual questions and identify power-law scaling behavior across full datasets.
 With this foundation, we derived improved theoretical sample efficiency results for variants on synthetic datasets, which are validated by empirical results.
-Finally, we introduced \method{}, a novel parameter-free SC variant that combines an asymptotically optimally SC variant with Adaptive SC.
+Finally, we introduced \method{}, a novel parameter-free SC variant that combines an asymptotically optimal SC variant with Adaptive SC.
 Experiments show that \method{} consistently outperforms all previous methods.

+A natural direction for future work is to extend \method{} beyond majority-vote-style aggregation.
+We believe the main challenge is to define suitable confidence measures for alternative aggregation strategies.
+For instance, one could aggregate open-ended outputs using embedding space clustering and define confidence through density or cohesion-based measures over clusters \citep{jain-etal-2024-lightweight}.
+We can also leverage the mean and median estimation literature to analyze variants that predict continuous values, such as with time-series prediction \citep{liu2025evaluating1vs2}.

-We believe that mode estimation and voting theory results on weighted voting can inspire similar analysis for other test-time inference methods that use a verifier or LLM to generate scores and then perform majority vote, such as Best-of-N-Weighted or Self-Calibration ~\citep{snell2025scaling,huang2025efficienttesttimescalingselfcalibration}.
-We can also leverage the mean and median estimation literature to analyze SC variants that predict continuous values, such as with time-series prediction \citep{liu2025evaluating1vs2}.
+Some practical components of our approach, such as global, budget-aware allocation, may transfer more broadly across Self-Consistency variants.
+Establishing analogous theoretical scaling laws in these settings would require assumptions on per-question correctness scaling behavior.
+For example, theoretical results on weighted majority voting can inspire analysis for variants that use a verifier or LLM to generate scores and then perform a majority vote, such as Best-of-N-Weighted or Self-Calibration ~\citep{snell2025scaling,huang2025efficienttesttimescalingselfcalibration}.

+Finally, self-consistency can provide a useful signal for preference optimization as shown in~\citet{prasad2025selfconsistencypreferenceoptimization}.
+Our work provides a solid theoretical foundation for making this application of SC as efficient as possible.